BYU-ITC-344/byu-itc-344.github.io/lab-6/index.md

 1. If a **single remediation** addresses multiple CVEs, it will **count as only one** vulnerability.
 1. You **cannot** simply enable the firewall and claim the issue is resolved; the remediation must directly address the underlying vulnerability.
 1. Document your remediation steps clearly, including commands, configuration changes, or updates applied.
+1. Rescan the machine to verify that the vulnerabilities have been fixed.

 ### Step 4: Write up